 Dresden is a beautiful city with a rich history, and you’ll want to stay somewhere that reflects its character.
 Here are some hotels that will give you a taste of the city’s personality and charm: Super 8 by Wyndham Dresden, Bilderberg Bellevue Hotel Dresden, and Hyperion Hotel Dresden Am Schloss.

-And while Dresden is a simply magnificent city, despite its near destruction in World War II, you might just be more interested in the Elbe itself.
-If that’s the case, think about a luxury cruise along the Elbe, like this incredible Christmas cruise!
+And while Dresden is a magnificent city, despite its near destruction in World War II, you might be more interested in the Elbe itself.
+If that’s the case, consider a luxury cruise along the Elbe, like this incredible Christmas cruise!

 See Related: Best Things to Do in Dresden, Germany